webbrandon/simple-secure-auth/lessons/part-one.md

 # Create a Baseline Template
 When beginning a project development plan engineers will need to translate the designs to a structure for developing, testing and maintaining the software.
 Theses designs provide engineers with the information required to develop a baseline template that facilitates data for the project.
 We can use the Express command-line tool to accomplish this quickly and apply the current best practices.

 ## Generating An Express Application
 To do this you need to make sure you have installed Express4 globally, you can refer to earlier tutorials about this.
 This requires the use of a command-line console.
 Open your console and navigate to the the project workspace folder where you will be saving your project.
 Run the following command:

 	[command-line]

 ## Defining Structure to Facilitate Data
 In creating maintainable software there is a concept called the fundamentals of formatting.
 Key components to this concept are structure and readability.
 Structure in terms of code development can mean indentation, object and component separation.
 Readability can be obtained by using meaningful naming conventions.
 Another concept that needs to be accounted for is testing because it consumes a large part of the project budget.

+Before we start writing code we need to facilitate a file structure that helps us reuse and test code efficiently.
+In this lesson we choose to separate component code into sub-folders that represent object oriented concepts.

-Because this system is specifically designed as a CRM we want to define the user data model that we can use in our database and code.
-This will be a simple object with a users:
+In addition, because this system is specifically designed as a CRM we want to define the user data model that we can use in our database and code.
+This will be a simple object with fields for:

   * User Identification
   * First Name
   * Last Name